SergeiMinaev/websysmon-server/README.md

   conf['global']['partitions'] - list of partitions to watch.
 Make a passwd.txt file to limiting access:
 $ echo "somestrongpassword" > passwd.txt
 Yes, this simple.
 Correct authentication is not the goal yet.
+The password needs to be unique, don't use it in another services.

 $ virtualenv ./venv
 # Remember that minimum python version is 3.7.
 Set specific python binary if needed: